mongodb/mongodbatlas-cloudformation-resources/cfn-resources/trigger/test/README.md

 ### Prerequisite steps:

-This guide will help you set up your MongoDB Realm configuration using cURL requests.
+This guide will help you set up your MongoDB Realm configuration for testing a trigger resource.
 You'll define properties and create essential components such as a project, application, service, and function.

 Required Properties: